rabascoh/movies-etl/README.md

 # Movies ETL

 ## Overview
-The purpose of this analysis is to create an automated pipeline that takes in new movie data, performs the appropriate transformations, and loads the data into existing tables.
+The purpose of this analysis is to create an automated pipeline that takes in new movie data, performs the appropriate transformations and loads the data into existing tables.

 ## Analysis